-Several Chinese news agencies have reported on by the State Council, the proposed reorganization now being presented to the National People’s Congress, which will significantly rearrange all Chinese agencies, including IP agencies.
+Several Chinese news agencies have reported that the State Council proposed reorganization os now being presented to the National People’s Congress.
+Once implemented, these reforms will significantly rearrange all Chinese agencies, including IP agencies.

 According to the plan, after the reform, the number of state-level ministries and commissions will be reduced by 8 and vice-ministerial agencies were reduced by 7.
-State Councilor Wang Yong(王勇), who was formerly a Minister at AQSIQ (Administration for Quality Supervision, Inspection and Quarantine, 2008-2010) where he addressed tainted milk amongst other issues, noted in introducing the changes to SIPO that “SIPO would be newly organized.
+State Councilor Wang Yong(王勇), who was formerly a Minister at AQSIQ (Administration for Quality Supervision, Inspection and Quarantine, 2008-2010) where he addressed the tainted milk scanda; amongst other issues, noted in introducing the changes to SIPO that “SIPO would be newly organized.
 The creation, protection, utilization of IP will be strengthened as an important measure to speed up the establishment of an innovative economy.”
 The proposal includes combining trademarks and patents which are separately managed and have “redundant” enforcement authority.
-These authorities will be combined with ASQISQ’s authority over Geographical Indications to establish a national State Market Supervision Adminsitration (国家市场监督管理总局) (“SMSA” for purposes of this blog).
+These authorities will be combined with ASQISQ’s authority over Geographical Indications to establish a national State Administration for Market Regulation (国家市场监督管理总局) (“SAMR”).

 Wang Yong’s statement in Chinese:

-The approach of creating a SMSA to address enforcement challenges is also distinct from the technology-oriented reforms of China’s judicial system in recent years, which have led to the creation of technology oriented IP courts as well as the creation of more autonomous IP tribunals.
-The incorporation of sui generis GI protection into SMSA agency also pits two sometimes rivalrous agencies with different perspectives on utilization of the trademark (private rights) system with a sui generis (more public rights oriented) system to protect GI’s.
-Finally, it would also likely have the effect of elevating SIPO to a General Administration in the State Council structure, which is just below a Ministry-level agency.
-This is somewhat more similar to the structure of the USPTO which is within the Department of Commerce in the United States.
+The creation of SAMR to address enforcement challenges is distinct from the technology-oriented reforms of China’s judicial system in recent years, which have led to the creation of technology oriented IP courts as well as the creation of more autonomous IP tribunals.
+The incorporation of sui generis GI protection into SAMR agency also pits two sometimes rivalrous agencies with different perspectives on utilization of the trademark (private rights) system with a sui generis (more public rights oriented) system to protect GI’s.
+Finally, it will also likely have the effect of elevating SIPO to a unit within a General Administration in the State Council structure, which is just below a Ministry-level agency.
+This is somewhat similar to the structure of the USPTO which is within the Department of Commerce in the United States.

 How do the other IP agencies shake out?
 It is too soon to know.
 The Ministry of Culture is merging with the Tourism Administration.
 Will the National Copyright Administration remain within the General Administration of Press and Publications/State Administration for Radio Film and Television structure?
 Also, there are some reports that the Ministry of Science and Technology is also being reorganized to absorb the State Foreign Experts Bureau and the China National Science Foundation.
 Finally, the Legislative Affairs Office of the State Council is reportedly moving to the Ministry of Justice.
 The SCLAO has exercised a tremendously important role over the years in crafting IP legislation.
 The impact of some of these changes will also likely depend on personnel shifts within the agencies.
 In addition, it could impact or accelerate efforts already in place by these agencies.
 For example, will the change in the SCLAO structure affect long-overdue proposed revisions to China’s copyright law, which reportedly are once again the subject of active discussion?
 Similarly, it is unclear to me at this stage what impact there will be on the China Food and Drug Administration (reorganized in 2013), in light of other changes to health-oriented agencies and SIPO, and if this will affect, or perhaps accelerate, efforts to reform IP administration by SFDA, such as through a patent linkage regime.